moliver28/research-handbook/content/handbook/engineering/infrastructure/production/_index.md

 ### Purpose

 This is a overview of the disaster recovery strategy we have in place for the PostgreSQL database.
-In this context, a disaster means losing the main database cluster or parts of it (a DROP DATABASE-type incident).
+In this context, a disaster means losing the any one of the database clusters or parts of them (a DROP DATABASE-type incident).

 ### Scope